MLHale/nebraska-gencyber-modules/2024/how_to_be_cyber_awesome_your_personal_and_private_information/README.md

 ---
 layout: page
-title: How to be Cyber Awesome: Your Personal vs Private Information
+title: How to be Cyber Awesome-Your Personal and Private Information
 ---
 ### Cybersecurity First Principles in this lesson